CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 112.Ti=Evaluation and review

-112.1.sec=The Commission shall assess the need for amendment of the list set out in Annex III and of the list of prohibited AI practices laid down in Article {Article.5.Xnum}, once a year following the entry into force of this Regulation, and until the end of the period of the delegation of power laid down in Article {Article.97.Xnum}.
+112.1.sec=The Commission shall assess the need for amendment of the list set out in Annex {Annex.III.Xnum} and of the list of prohibited AI practices laid down in Article {Article.5.Xnum}, once a year following the entry into force of this Regulation, and until the end of the period of the delegation of power laid down in Article {Article.97.Xnum}.
 The Commission shall submit the findings of that assessment to the European Parliament and the Council.

 112.2.0.sec=By 2 August 2028 and every four years thereafter, the Commission shall evaluate and report to the European Parliament and to the Council on the following:

-112.2.1.sec=the need for amendments extending existing area headings or adding new area headings in Annex III;
+112.2.1.sec=the need for amendments extending existing area headings or adding new area headings in Annex {Annex.III.Xnum};

 112.2.2.sec=amendments to the list of {_AI_systems} requiring additional transparency measures in Article {Article.50.Xnum};